 Roland BK-5 Backing Keyboard

-Priced around $1000, the Roland BK-5 backing keyboard has everything that you need to wow the crowd.
-This arranger synth is packed with styles and sounds for casual players or one-man-band gigging pros.
-It features high-quality, fresh sounds combined with an easy user interface.
+It has everything that you need to wow the crowd – high-quality, fresh sounds combined with an easy user interface.

 Roland GW8 Interactive Music Workstation Keyboard

-Priced around $1000, the Roland GW8 is a powerful workstation keyboard that is perfect for the one-man-band, with its velocity sensitive keys and Fantom-X derived sound engine.
-With its fresh, contemporary sound-set and expressive interactive musical styles from pop to rock, plus authentic ethnic styles and a multi-format USB Memory Player feature, the GW8 will bring a world of music to your fingertips.
+The Roland GW8 also has been around for a very long time, and is an entry-level workstation keyboard perfect for the one-man-band, with several Fantom derived sounds.
+Features a contemporary sound-set and expressive interactive musical styles from pop to rock, plus authentic ethnic styles, the GW8 will bring a world of music to your fingertips.
 Read more…

 Roland Music Keyboard Reviews